 Seed Rate and Spacing

-Seeds are very light in weight.
-400 to 500 g of tomato seeds are sufficient to raise a nursery and transplant in one hectare.
+Tomato seeds are very light in weight.
+So, about 400 to 500 g of seeds are sufficient to raise a nursery and transplant in one hectare.
 Row to row spacing of 60 to 120 cm and plant to plant distance of 45 to 75 cm are used for indeterminate types and hybrids.
 For determinate types, a spacing of 45 to 60 cm x 30 to 40 cm is used.

 Main field preparation